-Most of the tribes in Kenya once identified fathers as the providers, symbols of protection and influencers; but times have changed.
-Fathers now assume more roles like cooking for the family, taking care of the children (baby-sitting), and washing baby’s clothes.
+Most of the tribes in Kenya once identified fathers as the providers, symbols of protection and influencers, but times have changed.
+Fathers now assume more roles like cooking for the family, taking care of the children, and washing the baby’s clothes.

 I recently paid a visit to a friend of mine who had just been blessed with a baby girl called Joy in the outskirts of Kisii town in Kenya.
 While visiting, I had a conversation with him during which he shared with me how much his normal routine had changed since Joy came into his life.

 “She is such a blessing to me, and I always long to meet her after work.
 It is so amazing being a father and I am proud to be one.
 She has taught me the value of time because I have to find time to spend with her after work and during weekends as well as holidays.
 Fatherhood comes with a sense of worth, responsibility, and sacrifice; and this is all I am striving to do in order to secure the future of my princess,” he said with a wide smile on his face while holding the little girl in his arms.
 I could see the happiness in him and the satisfaction that fatherhood had brought to him.